Abusing Cache Line Dirty States to Leak Information in Commercial Processors: Introduction

-In this paper, we investigate and present a new type of hardware vulnerability to time-based channels exposed by the difference in replacing latency according to the cache line state in the cache set.
+In this paper, we present an investigation of a new type of hardware vulnerability to time-based channels exposed by the difference in replacement latency according to the state of a cache line in a cache set.
 Based on this vulnerability, we implemented the WB channel and demonstrated the attack on a commercial system.
-To accurately observe the time for the cache lines to be replaced, dedicated data structures and a pointer chasing algorithm are used in the receiver’s program to allow fine-grained memory access latency measurements.
-Further, two algorithms are designed to establish WB time-based channels that transmit one or more bits at a time.
+To accurately observe the time for the cache lines to be replaced, dedicated data structures and a pointer-chasing algorithm were used in the receiver's program to allow fine-grained memory-access latency measurements.
+Two algorithms were designed to establish WB time-based channels that transmit one or more bits at a time.
 To summarize, this paper makes the following contributions:

-\begin{itemize}[topsep=0pt] \item We proposed a new classification of cache covert channel attacks as Hit+Miss, Hit+Hit, and Miss+Miss. \item We present how dirty bits in cache lines can be used as timing-based cache channels for information leaks without shared memory between the sender and receiver.

-\item We analyze and evaluate the transmission rates, bit error rates of WB covert channels in detail.
+\begin{itemize} \item We propose a new classification of cache covert-channel attacks: Hit+Miss, Hit+Hit, and Miss+Miss. \item We present a way in which the dirty bits in cache lines can be used as timing-based cache channels for leaking information without shared memory between the sender and receiver. \item We analyze and evaluate the transmission rates and bit error rates of WB covert channels in detail.
 We also demonstrate how senders could exploit a different number of dirty cache lines in a target set to improve transmission bandwidth with symbols encoding multiple bits.
-We have effectively increased the achievable peak bandwidth from 1300 Kbps with binary-encoded symbols to approximately 4400 Kbps with multi-bit encoding. \item We compare the WB channel with existing cache channels from the perspective of stability and stealthiness.
-We also demonstrate how the WB channel can still work in the cache using a random replacement policy. \item We propose and evaluate possible defenses and discuss how the new WB channels can be used to construct possible side-channel attacks. \end{itemize}
+We have effectively increased the achievable peak bandwidth from 1300~kbps with binary-encoded symbols to approximately 4400~kbps with multi-bit encoding. \item We compare the WB channel with existing cache channels from the perspectives of stability and stealthiness.
+We also demonstrate that the WB channel can still work in a cache using a random replacement policy. \item We propose and evaluate possible defenses against this type of attack and discuss how the new WB channels can be used to construct possible side-channel attacks. \end{itemize}

-\section{BACKGROUND AND TERMINOLOGY}
+\section{Background and Terminology}